This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Kolkata-Durga-Puja

-The other auspicious days, Sasthi, Saptami, and Ashtami, each have their unique importance and traditions.
+The other auspicious days, Sasthi, Saptami, Ashtami and Navami, each have their unique importance and traditions.
 The culmination of the festivities is the immersion of the idols in waterways on Vijaya Dashami day.
-Devotees from all over the country are now thrilled to host one of the country’s greatest festivals Durga Puja once again with great favour and enthusiasm.
+Devotees from all over the country are now thrilled to host one of the country’s most significant festivals, Durga Puja, once again with great favor and enthusiasm.

 Happy puja, everyone!
 Maa Aaschen!
 Bolo Durga maye ki joy!